 Guidance for Diet

-It will help a lot if you have a bath support for your child so that you can have your hands free for washing and playing.
+It will help if you have a bath support for your child so that you can have your hands free for washing and playing.
 Your OT will advise you which one is best for you and your child.
 You might also find it helpful to have a towel laid out ready with a head roll for after the bath, to help with keeping your child well supported while you are drying them.

 Though fun, bath time can also be tiring for your child.
 If s/he gets upset after bath time you may need to keep it brief and follow it with a nap.
 It’s also probably best to feed your child after bath time rather than before as they might not be comfortable being handled so much when they have a full tummy.

-It’s best to have a room that isn’t dry or stuffy or too warm as this can make your child’s secretions become sticky and difficult to remove.
+It’s best to have a room that isn’t dry or stuffy or too warm, as this can make your child’s secretions become sticky and difficult to remove.

-It helps to have plenty of mattress covers, bedding and facecloths so that you can change and wash them when they get damp.
+It can help to have plenty of mattress covers, bedding and facecloths so that you can change and wash them when they get damp.
 Several thin, light covers on top of your baby are useful so that you can add or remove a layer if your child gets cold or hot.

 It’s important that you get rest and sleep.
 If your child needs a lot of help overnight, your local health services may be able to provide some night care to give you a break – ask your health visitor, paediatrician or community nurse.

 As mentioned before, SMA can make children very sweaty with flushed faces and hot or cold hands.
-This can make it difficult to judge if their temperature is ok.
-If you aren’t sure, it’s worth checking with a small digital thermometer that you can hold under your child’s armpit, or one you can put in their ear - you can buy these from any chemist.
+This can make it difficult to judge if their temperature is OK.
+If you aren’t sure, it’s worth checking with a small digital thermometer that you can hold under your child’s armpit, or one you can put in their ear – you can buy these from any chemist.

-It’s worth choosing roomy vests, baby grows or onesies that have large neck-openings which make them easier to get on and off and that are loose enough not to dig into your child’s skin.
+When they’re little, it’s worth choosing roomy vests, baby grows or onesies that have large neck-openings which make them easier to get on and off and that are loose enough not to dig into your child’s skin.
 Watch out for tight cuffs or feet that are too small and will cramp toes.

 You may find that baby / small sleeping bags, which are warm but loose and roomy, are also useful when you are out and about.